France wants banks to be core Euronext investors - sources

 These funds would include Silver Lake, a former stakeholder in what is now Nasdaq OMX Group (NDAQ.O), and TA Associates, which used to own electronic credit derivatives trading service Crediex.
 Sources say another candidate is AnaCap, which has set up a joint venture with Blackstone (BX.N) to hunt for deals in Europe's banking sector.

-Two of the people said France could itself take a minority stake in Euronext as a last resort through state bank Caisse de Depots or sovereign wealth fund FSI.
+Two of the people said Paris could, as a last resort, itself take a minority stake in Euronext through its state bank Caisse de Depots or sovereign wealth fund FSI.
 The government helps regulate Euronext so could set limits on its future ownership.

 British pubs operator JD Wetherspoon reported its slowest sales growth in at least seven years on Friday and warned higher taxes would squeeze future results.